yetanotherco/aligned_layer/README.md

 If you want to send more types of proofs, read our [send proofs guide](./README_SEND_PROOFS.md).

 If you want to know more about Aligned, read our [docs](docs/README.md).

+## Operator Guide

+If you want to run an operator, check our [Operator Guide](./README_OPERATOR.md)

+## Aligned Infrastructure Guide

+If you are developing in Aligned, or want to run your own devnet, check our [Infrastructure Guide](./README_INFRASTRUCTURE.md)

 ## FAQ